MelbourneCopyright: Aleksandar Todorovic/Shutterstock.com

 Melbourne’s ethnic diversity is reflected in its culinary world, and as gastronomic outings are a bit of a local obsession, there is a vast variety of restaurants to choose from.
 It is no surprise that Melbourne is dubbed the eating capital of Australia.
 Many of Melbourne’s areas have distinct culinary character — from the Greek atmosphere of Lonsdale Street, to Carlton’s "Little Italy", to the wide choice of Chinatown around Little Bourke Street.
 Near the Yarra River, at the Southgate complex you can enjoy striking views of the city and spectacular waterfront while you dine.
 You will find something for every palate and price range — from fine dining to quick noodles, from focaccia to fish of the day.
 Discover Melbourne not only through your eyes, but also with your taste buds.

-Melbourne has heaps of cafes, so whether you fancy a long and relaxing brunch, a quick coffee or an afternoon drink—it is all here, to be found at street corners or in the small alleyways.
+Melbourne has heaps of cafes, so whether you fancy a long and relaxing brunch, a quick coffee or an afternoon drink — it is all here, to be found on street corners or in the small alleyways.
 Do not leave Melbourne without stopping by a few of these excellent hidden gems.

 Bars & Nightlife